-- The UDC granted Final Approval on a previous version of this request on June 10, 2015. - The Plan Commission recommended approval of that request on June 22, 2015 and the Common Council approved that request on July 7, 2015. - The applicant anticipates filing a formal land use application this fall.
+- The UDC granted Final Approval on a previous version of this request on June 10, 2015. - The Plan Commission recommended approval of that request on June 22, 2015 and the Common Council approved that request on July 7, 2015. - The UDC received an informational presentation on September 22, 2021. - The Plan Commission is scheduled to review this proposal on December 13, 2021. - The Common Council is scheduled to review this proposal on January 4, 2022.

-Approval Standards: The UDC would be an advisory body on the PD request.
+Approval Standards: The UDC is an advisory body on the PD request.
 As with any Planned Development, the Urban Design Commission is required to provide a recommendation to the Plan Commission with specific findings on the design objectives listed in Zoning Code sections 28.098(1), Statement of Purpose, and (2), Standards for Approval (which are attached).